 Step 1: Create a Substitute Plan Template

 You can either create your own substitute plan template or download mine, which is part of my emergency sub plans.

 - Open a word processing program on your computer.

 - Use the table tool to make severals rows (you can add as many as you need) and four columns.

-- Label the columns as: Time, Subject, Details, & Notes.
+- Label the columns as: Time, Subject, Details and Notes.

 Step 2: Fill out your Template for the Longest Day in Your Schedule

 Start with your longest day… You know the one you dread because you have little or no prep and don’t have a second to breathe (or pee) because you are with the children from the moment they arrive until their sweet little selves board the bus to go home.
 Yes, that one.

 - Save the document on your computer as “Sub Plans for a (insert the day of the week).”